GeminiDRSoftware/astrodata/docs/quickstart.rst

 =============

-The primary way to interact with |astrodata| is through the :func:`~astrodata.from_file` function.
+The primary way to interact with |astrodata| is through the :func:`~astrodata.open` function.
 This function will open a file and create an |AstroData| object from it.
 You can then use this object to access the data and metadata in the file.